otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 To verify a DAKE-2 message:

+1. Verify if the message type is `0x02`.
+1. Verify that protocol's version of the message is `0x0004`.
+Abort if it is not.
 1. Validate the Prekey Server Composite Identity by:
    * Calculating the fingerprint of the Prekey Server's long-term public key (`H_s`).